-Training and Discomination, Information abo ring and angagement at manager's
+NHS Trust

+Name and date of Trust level group where Joint Negotiating Committee - March 2025

+reviewed Trust Policy Group - March 2025

+Name and date of final approval committee Trust Policy Group - March 2025

+Date of Policy issue March 2025

+Review Date and Frequency (standard

+review frequency is 3 yearly unless March 2026 (then every 1 year)

+otherwise indicated)

-Training and Dissemination: Information sharing and engagement at manager's
+Training and Dissemination: Information sha ring and engagement at manager's

-meetings, launched via Divisional Managemen
+meetings, launched via Divisional Managemer t forums.

 Training programme available for line manage

-Advice and guidance available from the HR Ad visory Department as and when
+Advice and guidance available from the HR Ad lvisory Department as and when

-required by managers and staff.
+required by managers and staff. -

-To be read in conjunction with: HR19 Perfor
+To be read in conjunction with: HR19 Performance

 HR Advisory

 orting Doctors to Provide Safer

 Policy and Procedure (for medical and

 dental staff)

-Initial Equality Impact Assessment (all polic
+Initial Equality Impact Assessment (all police

 Full Equality Impact assessment (as require

 If you require this document in an alternative for ormat e.g., larger print please contact

 Policy Administrator 8904.
+0 0 10 :11 (000)

-Monitoring arrangements and Committee People and Organisational
+Monitoring arrangements and Committee Group People Committee (GPC)

-Development Committee (POD)

 Document summary/key issues covered:

-This policy and its associated attachments pro- vides standards of behaviour and
+This policy and its associated attachments pro

 conduct to be adhered to by staff, as well as a framework in which to manage

 misconduct and gross misconduct.

 Key words for intranet searching purposes Behaviour

 Bribery

 Conduct

 Disciplinary

 Dishonesty

 Fraud

 Misconduct

 Restriction of duties

-Suspension

-High Risk Policy?
-No